dolphguin/dynamicRefineBalancedFvMesh/README.md

 https://github.com/tgvoskuilen/meshBalancing) were kept by the moment, because they may become useful in some cases.
 But not enough attention has been paid to make them compatible witht the multi-field option...
+EDIT: actually, only the regions have been kept, though they are by the moment incompatible with the balancing option.

 The current implementation lacks support for lagrangian particles.